autolab-project/autolab/docs/index.rst

 		>>> stage = autolab.get_driver('newport_XPS', connection='SOCKET')
 		>>> stage.go_home()

-	* The :ref:`highlevel`, are an abstraction layer of the low-level interface that provide a simple and straightforward way to communicate with an instrument, through a hierarchy of Modules, Variables and Actions objects.
+	* The :ref:`highlevel`, is an abstraction layer of the low-level interface that provides a simple and straightforward way to communicate with an instrument, through a hierarchy of Modules, Variables and Actions objects.

 	.. code-block:: python